 The Division of Health Care Communication

-The Patient & Community Voices project is coordinated by the Division of Health Care Communication (DHCC) in the College of Health Disciplines at the University of British Columbia.
+The Patient & Community Voices project is coordinated by the Division of Health Care Communication (DHCC) in the Office of the Vice-Provost Health at the University of British Columbia.
 Established in September of 1996, the DHCC works to promote a partnership model of patient/client and health professional communication that is in line with current trends in health care, including evidence-based practice, client-centred care and informed and shared decision making.

 In November 2005, the DHCC organized the 1st international conference on Where’s the Patient’s Voice in Health Professional Education? in Vancouver, Canada.
 The conference brought together patients, educators from different health professions, researchers, and students to share experiences and ideas.
 134 presenters illustrated many ways in which patients or community are becoming involved in health professions education in countries such as the UK, Canada, USA and Australia.

 With funding from the UBC Teaching and Learning Enhancement Fund (TLEF), the Patient and Community Voices Project began in 2008.
 The first phase of the project focused developing partnerships between the university and the community.
 We piloted interprofessional workshops with three community groups that could be used as models for bringing patients and community members into health professional education.

 Following the success of those workshops, we formed an Advisory Board, comprised of community, students and faculty.
 The Advisory Board guided the development, evaluation, and implementation of interprofessional, community-led education activities for health professional students at UBC from 2008-2011.